E0han/E0han.github.io/_posts/2019-10-28-Software-modelling-and-design.markdown

 ####  3.7.1. <a name='problem-1'></a>problem
 Require a common, unified interface to a disparate set of implementations or interfaces—such as within a subsystem—is required.
 There may be undesirable coupling to many things in the subsystem, or the implementation of the subsystem may change.
 What to do?
 ####  3.7.2. <a name='Solution-1'></a>Solution
-Define a single point of contact to the subsystem—::a facade object that wraps the subsystem::.
+Define a single point of contact to the subsystem—a facade object that wraps the subsystem.
 This facade object presents a single unified interface and is responsible for collaborating with the subsystem components.
 ![]({{site.baseurl}}/assets/smd/Screen%20Shot%202019-10-27%20at%208.16.36%20pm.png)

 ####  3.7.3. <a name='UMLpackagediagram:Facade'></a>UML package diagram: Facade